 (b) in any court or tribunal established by or under a law of another State or a Territory of the Commonwealth where, for reasons of convenience, or under arrangements made with a person or body providing legal aid in that State or Territory, it is in the opinion of the Commission desirable that legal aid be provided.

-[Section 12 amended by No. 126 of 1982 s.
+[Section 12 amended: No. 126 of 1982 s.
 4; No. 90 of 1986 s.
 6.]

 13. Appointed day